Empower Yourself and Your Business with Food Safety

 In food preparation/service areas:

-- Kitchen rubbish bins are not required to have lids.
+- Kitchen rubbish bins do not need lids.
 Lids can cause cross-contamination if a food handler touches the dirty lid and then the food.

 - Kitchen rubbish bins must be emptied regularly, that is, after each meal service or more often if full.

-- Wash out each kitchen bin with hot soapy water if required, and line it with a plastic bin liner.
+- If required, wash out each kitchen bin with hot, soapy water, and line it with a plastic bin liner.

 Always wash your hands after touching, emptying or washing out a bin.